johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 My implementation was later made part of Docusaurus itself by [Gabriel Csapo](https://github.com/gabrielcsapo) in [this PR](https://github.com/facebook/docusaurus/pull/5428).
 So now by default, all Docusaurus sites have a blog archive that lives at `/archive` in the blog.
 This is great news for Docusaurus users!

 In one if the more speculative changes we made, we changed the URL of the blog archive from `/archive` to `/blog` (and the associated navbar label).
-It was a wild guess (and it not have made any difference) but the thinking was that it might affect the CTA (call to action) of people who see my site on Google.
+It was a wild guess (and it may not have made any difference) but the thinking was that it might affect the CTA (call to action) of people who see my site on Google.
 If they saw old date in the URL and "archive" in the breadcrumbs, maybe they'd think the site is "not relevant for the search I have now"?

 So our tweaked blog archive page now looked like this: